About USC Gould

 - + WORKSHOPS AND CONFERENCES

-Clare Pastore teaches Poverty Law, Suing the Government, Civil Procedure, Professional Responsibility, and the Access to Justice Practicum, while continuing to practice as a leading member of the California public interest community.
-Her research interests center on poverty and access to justice issues, and she is co-author of the leading Poverty Law textbook.
+Clare Pastore teaches Poverty Law, Civil Rights, Suing the Government, Civil Procedure, Professional Responsibility, and the Access to Justice Practicum, while continuing to practice as a leading member of the California public interest community.
+Her research interests center on poverty, civil rights, and access to justice issues, and she is co-author of the leading Poverty Law textbook.
 She is a regular speaker on poverty, access to justice, and public interest law.

 Pastore has received frequent state and national recognition as an outstanding advocate and teacher.
 In 2020, she won Gould’s Rutter Award for Distinguished Teaching.
-In 2019, she was honored with the Earl Johnson Equal Justice Award by the Western Center on Law and Poverty for her achievements and leadership in access to justice.
+In 2019, she was honored with the Earl Johnson Equal Justice Award by the Western Center on Law and Poverty for her achievements and leadership in access to justice throughout her career.
 In 2013, she was one of ten educators nationwide to receive the Elizabeth Hurlock Beckman Award, which recognizes educators “who have inspired their former students to make a significant contribution to society.”
 In prior years, she was selected as a Wasserstein Fellow by Harvard Law School as part of its program recognizing outstanding public interest lawyers (2005), named one of the nation's 45 most outstanding public interest attorneys under age 45 (American Lawyer magazine, 1997), one of California's top lawyers under 40 years old (California Law Business, 1999), and one of Southern California's "Super Lawyers" (2006-09).
 She was commended by an official State Assembly resolution in 2004 for her work on behalf of the poor in California.